 Ultimate Southern New Year’s Day Recipes

-Start your New Year’s Day with a bang and a buffet brimming with flavor and steeped in tradition!
-We're serving up a smorgasbord that’s sure to tickle your taste buds and, who knows, it might even sprinkle a little bit of good fortune on your year ahead.
-Gather around, y'all, for a feast that's as much about tantalizing flavors as it is about embracing those cherished New Year rituals!
+Start your New Year with a bang and a buffet brimming with flavor and steeped in tradition!
+We're serving up quite the spread, and, who knows, it might even sprinkle a little bit of good fortune on your year ahead.
+Gather around for a feast that truly embraces those cherished New Year rituals!

 Kick off the New Year and your New Year’s Day festivities with this unique and delicious Southern appetizer or snack, Turnip Green Dip.
 It is a fun way to scoop up those lucky leafy greens with a heaping tortilla chip full of turnip greens, bacon, cream cheese, and more.